ponylang/ponylang-website/content/reference/pony-performance-cheatsheet.md

 - Each actor has its own heap
 - Actors might GC after each behavior call (never during one)
 - Effectively, Pony programs are constantly, concurrently collecting garbage
-- Garbage collection for an actor's heap uses a Mark and Sweep algorithm
+- Garbage collection for an actor's heap uses a mark and dont sweep algorithm
 - There are no garbage collection generations
 - When an object is sent from one actor to another, additional messages related to garbage collection have to be sent
 - If you send an object allocated in actor 1 to actor 2 and from there to actor 3, garbage collection messages will flow between actors 1, 2, and 3